-Figure 1 AWS End User Computing services (AWS Documentation).
+Figure 9.1: AWS End User Computing services (AWS Documentation)

-Front-end Web & Mobile:
+Front-end Web and Mobile

+<add lead in statement here>

 Amazon API Gateway

-Transitioning to the realm of Front-end Web & Mobile services, our journey begins with Amazon API Gateway.
+Transitioning to the realm of Front-end Web and Mobile services, our journey begins with Amazon API Gateway.
 This service acts as a gateway for creating, publishing, and managing APIs, facilitating the seamless integration of applications.
 The chapter will navigate through the functionalities of API Gateway, emphasizing its role in building robust, scalable, and secure APIs that drive innovation in the front-end ecosystem.